dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 4. install RPi.GPIO library using pip command: `pip install RPi.GPIO` (can use alternative package administrator though pip is recommended).
 5. Test library as a module.
 In source folder, run: `python -m motor_module.motorclass` .
 This will run code inside `if __name__ == "__main__"`.
 Alternatively, you can test using the main.py file which direcrtly imports module.

+WARNING: Please be careful in choosing the correct GPIO pins.
+The code won't consider inappropriate GPIO pins.
+Choosing incorrect GPIO pins can cause unexpected behavior.

 # Example Code

 Example instantiation where RaspberryPi pin mappings are specified: